rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 There are some general principles to take into consideration for each of the following scenarios.
 In any case, designer babies will either come from the scientific community through experiments, clinical trials, etc... or from the public accessing the technology to do so, either in hospitals (government funded) or privately.
 I expect the former to precede the latter.
 In both instances, there is some population[^22] who desires for their child/children to be gene-edited, either for treatment or enhancement purposes, and there is some subset of this population that might actually have this desire realized someday (the ones who desired it AND had it done).
 For every jurisdiction considering gene-editing human embryos, a successful, publicized birth as part of a scientific experiment will very likely precede any widespread public adoption.
 When and where will these first gene-edited babies be born?

-&emsp; There are five general scenarios that subsume, in my mind, much of the space of possibility for human gene-editing futures in the next 8 years, i.e. between 2022 and 2030.
+&emsp; There are four general scenarios that subsume, in my mind, much of the space of possibility for human gene-editing futures in the next 8 years, i.e. between 2022 and 2030.
 For each scenario, I access the likelihood of the different intervals that I provided earlier, and then aggregate each interval across the scenarios to generate a final estimate.
 The details of this will become apparent soon.

 __Business as Usual__: Progress in human somatic and germline gene-editing continues at its current pace.
 There are programs that lead to reductions in the cost of gene-editing, more accurate genetic targeting, and better governance of human gene-editing, but these do not affect the legality of applying gene-editing to human embryos.
 Stances against the gene-editing of human embyros, such as those of the National Institute of Health (NIH) in [2015][s_2015] and [2018][s_2018], are relatively common across university, governmental, and clinical research boards.